mattgaidica/OptogeneticsTable/README.md

 ### Realtime and FPGA ###
 All USB-controlled components will be controlled via the real-time interface.
 The power meter uses VISA controls that are built into LabView's function panel.
 The filter wheels utilize custom sub-VI's provided by Thor Labs.
 All of the AO/AI lines rely on an FPGA VI for initialization.

-### Startup Behavior ###
+### Startup/Shutdown Behavior ###
-A startup utility VI is used to check the status of the system before any experimental VI code is use.
-The utility VI checks for the following conditions and outputs `System Ready = true` if all necessary conditions are met:
+A initialization utility VI is used to check the status of the system before any experimental VI code is use.
+The utility VI sets/verifies the following conditions and outputs `System Ready = true` if all necessary conditions are met:

 * Analog output to lasers is off
 * USB communication with the filter wheels is working and filters are set to `position = 0`

-An optional feature would be to test the laser output, but this may be better suited for another utility VI so it can not interrupt live experiments.
+* USB communication with the ThorLabs power meter is working

+Alternatively, a cluster is given by the output of the utility which gives boolean values for each initialization step, for example, you might be developing a VI that does not require the filter wheels.

+The shutdown utility resets the filter positions and turns the laser outputs off.

 ### Laser Control ###
 The laser controls are important for three primary functions: continuous power output, single burst square wave, and continuous square wave.
 This is accomplished through FPGA code that controls the sequencing of the square wave and the analog voltage output, as well as a utility VI which translates the following attributes into FPGA-friendly values: